Page 8 - Foreign Investor Guide - Hawaii

 which case the withholding will only be 10%. home and the sales price is not more than

-(effective November 4, 2003) requires all 3.
-Seller obtains a withholding certificate
+November 4, 2003) requires all foreign sellers 3.
+Seller obtains a withholding certificate from

-foreign sellers of U.S. real property to have from the IRS that excuses the withholding;
+of U.S. real property to have a Taxpayer the IRS that excuses the withholding;

-a Taxpayer Identification Number (TIN) to 4.
+Identification Number (TIN) to pay the required 4.
 Seller provides the buyer a notice of non-

-pay the required withholding or to request a recognition stating that no recognition
+withholding or to request a reduced tax recognition stating that no recognition

-reduced tax withholding.
-Individuals who do of gain or loss on the transfer is required
+withholding.
+Individuals who do not qualify of gain or loss on the transfer is required

-not qualify for Social Security Numbers (SSN) because of a provisions in the IRC Code or
+for Social Security Numbers (SSN) may – by because of a provisions in the IRC Code or

-may – by filing form W-7 – obtain Individual U.S. tax treaty; or
+filing form W-7 – obtain Individual Taxpayer U.S. tax treaty; or

-Taxpayer Identification Numbers (ITINs) to 5.
+Identification Numbers (ITINs) to meet the 5.
 Amount the seller realizes from the

 What is the definition of “foreign person” How does the seller obtain a Withholding